awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.CloudWatch.md

 Other parameters might be required depending on the AWS CLI command that you run\.

-## Monitoring Log Events in Amazon CloudWatch<a name="AuroraPostgreSQL.CloudWatch.Monitor"></a>
+## Monitoring log events in Amazon CloudWatch<a name="AuroraPostgreSQL.CloudWatch.Monitor"></a>

 After enabling Aurora PostgreSQL log events, you can monitor the events in Amazon CloudWatch Logs\.
-For more information about monitoring, see [View Log Data Sent to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#ViewingLogData)\.
+For more information about monitoring, see [View log data sent to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#ViewingLogData)\.

 A new log group is automatically created for the Aurora DB cluster under the following prefix, in which `cluster-name` represents the DB cluster name, and `log_type` represents the log type\.